Alok-Majumder/inventory-assignment/README.md

   2. Security
   3. Write a logger library
   4. Need to add few more unit test cases
   5. Need to improve Error Handling if DB connection failed
+  6. I have another design to consider:
+      Introducing a New table PRODUCTQTY.
+      This Table will consists PRODUCT and it's available quantity.
+This table will be populated at the time of data load.
+Also will be updated by the sell API.